Here I will discuss some of the benefits of using both languages as well as some of the difficulties in using each.

 The last reason to use Object-oriented Programming that I will mention here is the efficiency of the language.
 Many programming languages using Object-oriented Programming will dump or destroy unused objects or classes freeing up system memory.
 By doing this the system can run the program faster and more effectively.

 Procedural Programming Languages

-Procedural Programming which at times has been referred to as inline programming takes a more top down approach to programming.
+Procedural Programming, which at times has been referred to as inline programming, takes a more top-down approach to programming.
 Object-oriented Programming uses classes and objects, Procedural Programming takes on applications by solving problems from the top of the code down to the bottom.

 This happens when a program starts with a problem and then breaks that problem down into smaller sub-problems or sub-procedures.
 These sub-procedures are continually broken down in the process called functional decomposition until the sub-procedure is simple enough to be solved.

-The issue that is obvious in Procedural Programming is that if a edit is needed to the program, the developer must edit every line of code that corresponds to the original change in the code.
+The issue that is obvious in Procedural Programming is that if an edit is needed to the program, the developer must edit every line of code that corresponds to the original change in the code.
 An example would be if at the beginning of a program a variable was set to equal the value of 1.
 If other sub-procedures of the program rely on that variable equaling 1 to function properly they will also need to be edited.
 As more and more changes may be needed to the code, it becomes increasingly difficult to locate and edit all related elements in the program.

 Simple comparison between Object-oriented Programming and Procedural Programming

 A simple way to compare both programming methods is to think of Object-oriented Programming as learn to read picture book.
 As children see pictures of simple objects like a house or picture they know that throughout the book when they see a picture of the house it represents the word house.
 The children can then read through the book as words are substituted throughout the story with pictures.